alisyedj2/chatting_appication/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-EOF